Wing-Man: Video games

 The manga was adapted into a 1984 visual novel adventure game also titled Dream Soldier Wing-Man.
 It was developed by TamTam and published by Enix for the NEC PC-8801 and other personal computers.
 It featured a point-and-click interface, where a cursor is used to interact with on-screen objects, similar to Planet Mephius (1983) and the Famicom version of The Portopia Serial Murder Case (1985).

 Live-action

 On September 2, 2024, a live-action television adaptation of Wing-Man was announced.
 Co-produced by TV Tokyo, Toei Video, and DMM TV, it began airing on TV Tokyo and its affiliates on October 22, 2024, and was available on the DMM TV streaming service starting October 16.
 Maito Fujioka and Konatsu Kato starred as Kenta Hirono and Aoi Yume respectively with Ultraman, Kamen Rider, and Super Sentai veteran Koichi Sakamoto as the director; "Chang[e]" by Blue Encount was the show's opening theme song.
-The series ended in December 25, 2024.
+The series ended on December 25, 2024.

 To promote the series, Konatsu Kato was featured in a pictorial in her Aoi Yume costume for the release of the 46th issue of Weekly Young Jump, which was released on October 17, 2024.